beniyama/colored-hashtag/README.md

 ### Limitations

 * There are only 10 preset colors, then if you have 10+ hashtags they would share the same color.
-* Hashtags in a new card would not be colored - please reload the page or edit a card's title to refresh.
 * If multiple hashtags are in a title, the former one's color would be applied.